 Also, please remember to use the gmail account for expense reimbursements and correspondence related to the URCNA.
 The gmail address is CdnURCNA@gmail.com.

+Serving the Lord together.
 Pam Hessels Treasurer, URCNA 74025 Wellandport Road Wellandport, ON LOR 2J0

 Home: 905-386-0492